vegasbrianc/docker-compose-demo/README.md

     docker-compose scale web=5

-This will now scale our webservice container.
-We now should run an update on our stack so the Loadbalancer is informed about the new webservice containers.
+This will now scale our web service container.
+We now should run an update on our stack so the Loadbalancer is informed about the new web service containers.

     docker-compose up -d